Not a Member?

 Absorption: (4 tabs): Cmax=163ng/mL; Tmax=2 hrs.
 Metabolism: Rapid and extensive metabolism through ester hydrolysis to diphenoxylic acid (major metabolite).
 Elimination: Urine (14%), feces (49%).
 T1/2=12-14 hrs (diphenoxylic acid).

 Assess for hypersensitivity, obstructive jaundice, diarrhea associated with pseudomembranous enterocolitis or enterotoxin-producing bacteria, severe dehydration, electrolyte imbalance, hepatic dysfunction, hepatorenal disease, ulcerative colitis, Down's syndrome, diarrhea (caused by Escherichia coli, Salmonella, Shigella), pregnancy/nursing status, and possible drug interactions.

 Monitor for severe dehydration, electrolyte imbalance, renal function, toxic megacolon in ulcerative colitis, abdominal distention, signs of atropinism, and other adverse reactions.

-Instruct to take as directed and not to exceed the recommended dosage.
+Instruct to take ud and not to exceed the recommended dosage.
 Inform of consequences of overdosage, including severe respiratory depression and coma, possibly leading to permanent brain damage or death.
 Instruct to exercise caution while operating machinery/driving.
 Advise to avoid alcohol and other CNS depressants.
 Advise to keep medicines out of reach of children.
 Inform patient that drowsiness or dizziness may occur.

 Administration: Oral route.
 Plastic dropper should be used when measuring liquid for administration to children.
 Storage: Dispense liquids in original container.